AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_live.md

 1. Run your project and try it out!
 Click ![Run project](../images/icon_runProject.png) to run the project from the 3ds Max Interactive editor, or use the **Deployer** panel to create a standalone `.exe` or mobile app.

 	See ~{ Deploying and Building }~, and the platform-specific topics under ~{ Getting Started }~.

+You'll find all the scripts and that make the Live experience work under the `script/lua` folder.
+The pages in this section only covers a few of the most common things you'll want to set up for your project, so feel free to dig into the gameplay scripts to get a better picture of how things work under the hood!